Golden Entertainment Q1 2025 Earnings Call Transcript

 Blake Sartini

 I think it's a combination of a couple of things.
-I think, obviously, we have to have some tailwinds from the city as the city as Charles mentioned, EDC and citywide promotions that we do tremendous with helps significantly.
+I think obviously we have to have some tailwinds from the city as the city, as Charles mentioned, EDC and citywide promotions that we do tremendously helps significantly.
 As I mentioned in my earlier comments, we are internally doing a much better job of being able to gather information from our guests that allow us a more direct line for direct bookings and things like that.
-So we see our OTA trends going down.
-That in two ways is going to increase revenue, one, potentially in rate two, certainly in casino revenue.
+We see our OTA trends going down.
+That in two ways is going to increase revenue.
+One, potentially in rate.
+Two, certainly in casino revenue.
+That benefits the property either way.
+It really boils down to compression midweek.
+I mean, midweek is really where weekends we are solid.
+We're great.
+We yield rate significantly effectively on the weekends.

 Blake Sartini